-Combining Eqs.~(\ref{eq:rscour}) and (\ref{eq:Jratio_approx}) reveals several qualitative dependencies: \begin{itemize} \item Increasing the companion mass $m_2$ enhances $\Delta E_{\rm DF}\propto m_2^{3/2}$, pushing $r_{\rm scour}$ outward and suppressing $J$.
-Companions with $m_2\gtrsim10^4\,M_\odot$ can therefore erase the spike entirely out to the annihilation plateau. \item Larger orbital separations $r_2$ reduce the local DM density and hence $\Delta E_{\rm DF}$, yielding $r_{\rm scour}\simeq r_{\rm core}$ and negligible suppression. \item Shorter binary lifetimes $t_{\rm BH}$ (e.g.\ due to gravitational radiation) decrease the available time for energy deposition and thus reduce $r_{\rm scour}$. \item Shallower spikes (smaller $\gamma_{\rm sp}$) are more resilient: because their binding energy diverges more slowly toward the centre, a larger $\Delta E_{\rm DF}$ is required to achieve comparable excavation. \end{itemize} These trends naturally explain the results of the numerical exploration presented in Section~\ref{sec:results}: only compact, long-lived, and relatively massive companions can drive the system into the $s\gg1$ regime where the annihilation signal is substantially quenched.
+\begin{itemize} \item Increasing the companion mass $m_2$ enhances $\Delta E_{\rm DF}\propto m_2^{3/2}$, pushing $r_{\rm scour}$ outward and suppressing $J$ through the scaling of Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}).
+Companions with $m_2\gtrsim10^4\,M_\odot$ can therefore erase the spike entirely out to the annihilation plateau. \item Larger orbital separations $r_2$ reduce the local DM density and hence $\Delta E_{\rm DF}$, yielding $r_{\rm scour}\simeq r_{\rm core}$ and negligible suppression. \item Shorter binary lifetimes $t_{\rm bin}$ (e.g.\ due to gravitational radiation) decrease the available time for energy deposition and thus reduce $r_{\rm scour}$. \item Shallower spikes (smaller $\gamma_{\rm sp}$) allow a given $\Delta E_{\rm DF}$ to excavate a larger region because the central binding energy is lower; but once $r_{\rm scour}/r_{\rm core} \gg 1$, steeper spikes suffer comparably large or larger fractional $J$-factor losses because of the steeper scaling in Eq.~(\ref{eq:Jratio_gammasp_gt_threehalves}). \end{itemize} These trends naturally explain the results of the numerical exploration presented in Section~\ref{sec:results}: only compact, long-lived, and relatively massive companions can drive the system into the $s\gg1$ regime where the annihilation signal is substantially quenched.